vielhuber/stringhelper/README.md

 // to overcome this issue, we...

-// ...check for truthness / falsiness with these helper methods: if( __true(@$var) )
+// ...check for truthness / falsiness with these helper methods if( __true(@$var) )
 {